WxxShirley/LLMNodeBed/README.md

-# (tentative) Do We Really Need LLMs for Graph Tasks?
-A Benchmark
+# (tentative) How Much Have We Achieved?
+Revisiting and Benchmarking on LLMs for Graph Tasks.

 This is our ongoing project to explore the effectiveness of Large Language Models (LLMs) for graph tasks using two popular approaches:

 * **LLM as Encoder**: Utilize LLMs' text representation capabilities to generate node embeddings.
 Compare these with embeddings from smaller language models and shallow methods.
 * **LLM as Predictor**: Harness LLMs' reasoning abilities to directly predict node labels.
 Evaluate this in both supervised and zero-shot scenarios.

+In terms of implementation and engineering, unlike existing LLM+Graph benchmarks (e.g., [GLBench](https://github.com/NineAbyss/GLBench)) that merely collect code repositories without unified integration, we will develop **a comprehensive sandbox** where other researchers can easily invoke LM/LLM/GNN/LLM+GNN pipelines and observe results seamlessly.

 ## Work in Progress